-7.1.11 - Institution celebrates / organizes national and international commemorative days, events and festivals all students attend flag hoisting on independence day and republic day.
+As a first step towards patriotism and commitment to the nation, all students attend flag hoisting on independence day and republic day.
 Talks are given by the Principal, staff and students on the occasion and also readings from all religious texts and the Thirukkural - a universal treatise for human well being.
-Pledges are taken by the students and competitions conducted on important days on topics like drug abuse awareness, anti corruption, environment awareness, communal harmony among many others.
+Pledges are taken by students and competitions conducted on important days on topics like drug abuse awareness, anti corruption, environment awareness, communal harmony among many others.